 This notice initiates the Essential Fish Habitat (EFH) consultation requirements of the Magnuson-Stevens Fishery Conservation and Management Act.
 Our initial determination is that the proposed action would have no substantial adverse effect to EFH and/or fisheries managed by Fishery Management Councils and NMFS.
-Implementation of the proposed project would indirectly impact seagrass beds in the vicinity of the project.
-The effects of the project are determined to be minimal and permanent.
-This habitat is utilized by the following species and their various life stages:
+Implementation of the proposed project would directly impact seagrass beds and mangrove forest in the vicinity of the project.
+The effects of the access pier which transits through EFH resources has been determined to be minimal and permanent.